dram1964/cloudarchitect/docs/devops/terraform/intro.md

 desired configuration as defined in the scripts to the target infrastructure.
 If the apply is successful, Terraform generates a state file which, by default, is stored in the current working directory as 'terraform.tfstate'.
 Use `terraform show` to see the full state file.
+When using `azuread` provider to create users, groups and assign the users to groups, you need to create the users before you try to assign group membership.
+You can run `terraform apply -target azuread_user.users` to create the users first, before running `terraform apply` to create the groups and group memberships.

 The 'terraform destroy' command can be used to remove resources from environment and also from the state file.
 The '-target' option will allow